-The application to provide the requested assistance, like all such filings, may be submitted ex parte and under seal.34 Section 3512 also permits the appointment of an outside individual-sometimes referred to as a "commissioner"35-"to direct the taking of testimony or statements or of the production of documents or other things, or both."36 A commissioner may pursue requests in multiple judicial districts, eliminating the need for judges in different districts to appoint separate commissioners and otherwise duplicate their efforts.37 Section 3512 also permits judges to oversee and approve subpoenas and other orders (but not search warrants) outside of their district.
+^{34.} While the statute does not require the commissioner to be a lawyer or prosecutor, courts routinely appoint an of documents or other things, or both."35 A commissioner may pursue requests in multiple judicial districts, eliminating the need for judges in different districts to appoint separate commissioners and otherwise duplicate their efforts.
+36 Section 3512 also permits judges to oversee and approve subpoenas and other orders (but not search warrants) outside of their district.

-Under section 3512, federal judges continue to serve as gatekeepers for search warrants, wiretaps, and other methods of obtaining evidence, ensuring that the collection of requested foreign evidence meets the same standards as those required in U.S. cases (such as, for example, the probable cause standard, specificity in warrants, and protection of attorney-client, physician-patient, and other recognized privileges).38
+Under § 3512, federal judges continue to serve as gatekeepers for search warrants, wiretaps, and other methods of obtaining evidence, ensuring that the collection of requested foreign evidence meets the same standards as those required in U.S. cases (such as the probable cause standard, specificity in warrants, and protection of attorney-client, physician-patient, and other recognized privileges).37